kenjennings/Atari-Pet-Frogger/README_Porting.md

 - Overscan.
 The Atari display can extend vertically or horizontally beyond the edges of the typical TV.
 (Mileage may vary on modern LCD screens or emulators.)
 Vertical overscan is done with the Display List instructions.
 Horizontal overscan is a register setting in the graphics chip.
 Horizontal overscan means the chip is displaying more text characters or graphics pixels on the horizontal line than described earlier for normal graphics behavior.

 - 128 color palette.
 256 colors in some color interpretation modes.
 Depending on graphics mode and color interpretation mode 2, 4, 5, 9, or 16 colors can be on screen at once without using any machine language routines to reuse colors.

 - Color indirection.
 In most of the display modes the normal color interpretation allows the colors on the screen to be any one of the 128 colors in the palette via a hardware register assigned to that color.
 Changing the value of the color register changes all the pixels in the screen using that color register.

 - Four color interpretation modes.
 The 14 text and graphics modes can be rendered using one of four kinds of color interpretation.
 In theory, this makes 46 graphics modes possible.
-However, the last three color interpretation modes work best in conjunction with certain graphics modes, so not all 46 combinations are practical.
+However, the last three color interpretation modes (GTIA modes) work best in conjunction with certain graphics modes, so not all 46 combinations are practical.
   - Normal color interpretation.
 All the discussion above utilizing normal color indirection.
-  - 16 shades of one base color.
+  - GTIA 16 shades of one base color.
-  - Up to 9 colors using color indirection.
+  - GTIA Up to 9 colors using color indirection.
-  - 16 colors all using the same brightness.
+  - GTIA 16 colors all using the same brightness.

+-  An easy but infrequently used feature is color mixing between Player/Missile pixels and playfield pixels engaged by certain priority controls.
+This can create up to 23 colors in normal color interpretation mode and up to 38 colors in the GTIA color interpretation modes.

 - Fine scrolling.
   - Up to 16 pixels horizontally (4 normal text characters)
   - Up to 16 scan lines vertically.
   - Hardware assisted coarse scrolling.
 The Display List can contain a pointer to the memory to use for graphics.
-"Moving" a line of text or graphics means only updating  the pointer to memory instead of redrawing the entire line of data in memory.
+"Moving" a line of text or graphics requires only updating the pointer to memory instead of redrawing the entire line of data in memory.

 - Player/Missile graphics
   - Four, 8-pixel wide "Players" with separate color registers from  the text/graphics colors.